liupeirong/MLOpsManufacturing/docs/process/BranchStrategy.md

 # Overview

 **Branch Strategy for Issue** defines how should you create/maintain/merge a feature branch when a new task is assigned to you.
+There are several well known flows such as GitHub flow and git flow.
+This strategy is based on GitHub flow.

 A feature branch should be named as *your account*/*issue id*/*description*.
-Or in case you use Azure DevOps for manage tasks, task/*task id*/*description*.
+Or in case you use Azure DevOps for manage tasks, *your account*/*task id*/*description*.

 ## Branch Strategy for Tasks